aledsdavies/opal/docs/SPECIFICATION.md

 # Opal Language Specification

-**Write operations scripts that show you exactly what they'll do before they do it.**
+**Write automation that shows you exactly what it will do before it does it.**

 ## What is Opal?

-Opal is an operations language for teams who want the reliability of infrastructure-as-code without the complexity of state files.
-Write scripts that feel like shell but generate auditable plans.
+Opal is a Plan-Verify-Execute engine for automating risky, stateful processes with confidence.
+Perfect for any domain where mistakes are expensive and auditability matters - from infrastructure deployment to data pipelines to security incident response.

 **Key principle**: Resolved plans are execution contracts that get verified before running.